kaaproject/kaa/doc/Glossary/index.md

 <div id="t"/>

+## Tenant

+A separate business entity which contains its own endpoints, applications and users.

 ## Tenant admin

 A Kaa user who is responsible for managing applications, users and event class families.
 See also Kaa admin and tenant developer.
 Refer to Administration UI guide for more information.